Omega Cold Press 365 Juicer

 Omega Cold Press 365 Juicer vs. Omega NC900HDC Premium Juicer and Nutrition System

 Another offering from Omega is the Omega NC900HDC Premium Juicer and Nutrition System, which is larger, heavier, and pricier (it retails around $380).
 It also has a wide range of functions aside from making juice.
-For folks who want to eat healthily and have more control of what’s in their food, the NC900HDC can make nut butters and nut milks.
-For those who want to be a little decadent, the machine can extrude dough for breadsticks, and it can extrude pasta dough as well.
+For folks who want to have more control of what’s in their food, the NC900HDC can make nut butters and nut milks.
+It can also extrude dough for breadsticks and pasta.

 While I like appliances that have multiple uses, not everyone needs a juicer that can also extrude pasta.
 Not everyone needs a juicer that can grind nuts.
 So, if those functions aren’t needed, the NC900HDC may be overkill.
 However, people who do a lot of juicing may appreciate its power and capacity.

 For more casual juice drinkers, the 365 comes at a good price and it does its job well.
 I like both machines, for very different audiences.

 Great for casual juice fans.

 People who make juicing a lifestyle might find that the Omega Cold Press 365 Juicer simply isn’t large enough for their needs, but for folks who want to make a few cups of juice at a time, this lightweight model certainly can do the job.